UMM-CSci-3601/intro-to-git/README.md

 Our plan is roughly as follows:

-* Encourage people to registere for the necessary tools in advance so we don't spend class time on it.
+* Encourage people to register for the necessary tools in advance so we don't spend class time on it.
 * Skip the idea of having people log out and log back in again, since that takes a significant amount of time.
-* Have each team create their own file, commit, push, and merge it, much like the old version.
+* Have each team create their own file (that has their "real" names and Github names), commit, push, and merge it, much like the old version.
 * We should demo an engineered merge conflict to show them what that looks like.
+   * It might be useful to do a little screencast on this as well that they should watch before the lab.
 * Then have each group contribute a little bit of code to a Java program.
 This is likely to generate merge conflicts which they have to address.

 # Introduction to `git`

 This will be an in-lab exercise where we'll experience several of the key features of the `git` version control system, and the Github repository hosting service.
+We'll provide command line means of accomplishing the various tasks in this lab, and will also provide info on how to accomplishing things using IntelliJ's IDEA software development tools since IDEA is what we'll be'll using this semester.
+There's nothing magic about IDEA here, and almost any reasonable software editor or development environment provides similar support for `git` commands.

 :bangbang: While in most labs it will be fine for groups to move ahead at their own pace, in this lab we'd like people to keep together